By Ron Spomer

 January 2006

-[A] couple of years ago an itch started for another [rifle], thanks to Serengeti Rifles.
-These folks make what might be termed "cutting-edge classics," bolt-action hunting rifles that look like the custom sporters carried by a previous generation with elegant, hand checkered
+A couple of years ago an itch started for another rifle, thanks to Serengeti Rifles.
+These folks make what might be termed "cutting-edge classics," bolt-action hunting rifles...

 John Haviland,